fxstubbe/TnBox/README.md

 TnBox is a user friendly toolbox for the analysis of high throughput mutant libraries (Tn-seq).
 It provides a set of tools allowing the user to parse and align the sequencing reads on a prokaryotic genome.
 It then implements two algorithms (Rslide & TnIF) for the study of gene essentiality.

+For support, questions or requests, please contact: francois-xavier.stubbe@unamur.be

 ## Installation & quick start

 TnBox comes as a simple python program that works on both macOS and Linux systems.
 However, a few dependencies need to be installed and set in your PATH.
 Similarly, a couple python packages need to be downloaded.
 There are many ways to install these but the eaisest way might be to use the python package manager [Anaconda][conda].
 Since Anaconda comes along a version of python, it is not necessary to have python pre-installed on your machine.

-### Install dependencies with conda on linux/macOS systems
+#### Install dependencies with conda on linux/macOS systems

 - [Burrow Wheeler Aligner][bwa]
 - [Samtools][samtools]